 Evolve Your Rules as Your Children Grow

 Children change as they grow up, becoming more mature and responsible.
 Restrictions that made sense when they were young children can become unnecessary when they grow into young adults.
+You might want to consider adding a profanity filter on your computer to filter swear words.

 The best way to keep children safe without hindering them too much as they grow is to evolve your rules over time.
 Below are some suggested guidelines that will keep children of different age groups safe as they enjoy the internet.